kean/Nuke/Documentation/Nuke.docc/Performance/Caching/caching.md

 # Caching

-Learn about cache layers in Nuke and how to configure them.
+Learn about the cache layers and how to configure them.

 ## Overview

-Nuke has three cache layers that you can configure to precisely match your app needs.
+There are three cache layers that you can configure to precisely match your app needs.
 The pipeline uses these caches when you request an image.
 Your app has advanced control over how images are stored and retrieved and direct access to all cache layers.

 ## Topics